 What You Need For Your Trip To Frankfurt, Germany

 - You will need more than gluhwein to stay warm!
 Make sure to pack a scarf, hat and gloves on your Frankfurt trip!

-- Frankfurt is a walkable city…but only if you have the right shoes!
+- Frankfurt is a walkable city…but only if you have the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.